-The re-published subject outlines for 2023 include all changes, and must be used for all teaching, learning, and assessment in all subjects in 2023.
+Schools should ensure they are using the current published subject outline for 2023 for all teaching, learning, and assessment in all subjects.

 Stage 2 Biology

 Changes for clarity, currency, and additional context and guidance in some of the 'science understandings' and 'possible contexts' tables.